 MOD ACP/3A3/23

-52 6.4.1 Unless otherwise agreed, administrations* shall follow the relevant provisions as set out in Appendices 1 and 2.
+52 6.4.1 Unless otherwise agreed, Member States and/or operating agencies*, as the case may be, shall follow the relevant provisions as set out in Appendix(ces).

 Reasons: Consistency with language proposed in 1.1a) above.